electrp/electrp.github.io/content/posts/slotmap.md

 There are some issues that can come up with implementations like this:
 - This design can be somewhat susceptible to memory leakage.
 Due to how generations are stored, it may not be possible to trim space off of the end.
 If a generation is removed, there is no way to find what it's value was previously.
 If the slot storage is expanded to where a generation was removed and readded, it will start at a previously used generation.
 This breaks the stable index guarantee.
 - More of a fun theoretical problem: If too many values are added and removed, there is a chance that the generation counter rolls over.
 The two options would be to crash or allow keys to point to invalid values.
 Fortunately, it is incredibly unlikely to ever see a case where a rollover will matter.
-Storing enough 32 bit keys to guarantee a collision would take about 32 gigabytes, or 4 billion iterations (producing 4 billion errors) of testing the same invalid key.
+Storing enough 32 bit keys to guarantee a collision would take about 32 gigabytes, or 4 billion iterations (producing 4 billion errors) of testing and regenerating the same invalid key.

+### Iteration

+Algorithmically, this implementation would have a slow iteration speed compared to allocated pointers.
+The required iterations isn't the number of currently stored values, but the maximum number of values ever stored in the structure.
+Depending on your usage, this could be just fine or even better.
+As the memory is guaranteed to be contiguous, you can spend much less time waiting for memory retrieval.
+For even better iteration performance, you could:
+- Tracking the location of the last valid slot would allow you to only iterate until the end of all valid data.
+Preferring to insert new values at the front can improve this as well, which could be done simply with a priority queue.

 ## Example Uses